Josiah Swinney, Criminal Attorney in Indianapolis

 (c) The 5th Amendment to the US Constitution and the Right to Remain Silent is a fundamental protection created under the original Bill of Rights.
 This right is primarily designed to protect individuals from self-incrimination during legal proceedings.
 When an individual’s 5th Amendment Rights are violated, a statement or confession that the individual made can often be excluded from evidence.

-Murder & Homicide Legal Defense Attorney
+Murder & Homicide Criminal Defense Attorney

 Facing an accusation of murder or homicide can involve significant penalties, including life sentences or even the death penalty.